-The Sekforde opened as a public house in 1829 and remained open without a break for 176 years until it temporarily closed for a much needed re-development, repairs and restoration in 2015.
-It re-opened just before Christmas of 2017.
+The Sekforde opened as a public house in 1829 and remained open without a break for 176 years until it temporarily closed for a much needed re-development and restoration project in 2015, re-opening just before Christmas of 2017.
 The architects were the famous practice of Chris Dyson and Associates.
-The Magnificent Basement Company Limited carried out the redevelopment work under the leadership of its director and structural engineer Hadi Sarmadi.
+The Magnificent Basement Company Limited carried out the redevelopment work under the leadership of its director and structural engineer, Hadi Sarmadi.

 At The Sekforde we are very proud of our ground source heating and cooling system.
 This system means we use roughly 15% of the energy of a conventional pub of our size.
 Using this system as a starting point we want to become the greenest pub in London and are constantly aiming to eliminate all plastics and food waste.